JonathanWilbur/mueller-report/volume1.md

-internal **\[ REDACTED: Harm to Ongoing Matter \]** reviewing the IRA-controlled Facebook group "Secured Borders," the author criticized the "lower number of posts dedicated to criticizing Hillary Clinton" and reminded the Facebook specialist " it is imperative to intensify criticizing Hillary Clinton."
+internal **\[ REDACTED: Harm to Ongoing Matter \]** reviewing the IRA-controlled Facebook group "Secured Borders," the author criticized the "lower number of posts dedicated to criticizing Hillary Clinton" and reminded the Facebook specialist "it is imperative to intensify criticizing Hillary Clinton."

 IRA employees also acknowledged that their work focused on influencing the U.S.